What is an anal fistula?

 Using a stool softener or bulk laxative as needed

 When should I call my healthcare provider?

 Call your healthcare provider if you have symptoms of an anal fistula, especially

-if you have had an anal abscess in the past.
-If you have been treated for an abscess
+if you've had an anal abscess in the past.
+If you've been treated for an abscess or

-or fistula, call your provider right away if any of these occur:
+fistula, call your provider or get medical care right away if any of these occur:

 Symptoms of the anal fistula return, such as pain or drainage